mmcloughlin/arrival-oopsla25-artifact/README.md

 Claims in the paper supported by this artifact:

 * _Verification of nearly all AArch64 instruction-selection rules reachable from Wasm core._
   We show how to run the AArch64 verification run in Continuous Integration (CI) mode (lower timeout), and provide cached data from full verification runs.
 We provide analysis scripts to produce the coverage statistics in Table 1.
+We provide optional instructions for a full verification run, though this can be time consuming.
 * _Specification burden required by Arrival._
   Specifications are available in the Arrival codebase.
 We provide the data and analysis scripts to support specifications statistics in Table 2.